 Advantages of using composite materials in the wind energy, aerospace and marine industries:

-2. WIND ENERGY INDUSTRY
+2. AEROSPACE INDUSTRY

 3. MARINE INDUSTRY